 Treatment of Water Diabetes

-To manage life with water diabetes, you should always provide enough water to your dog to avoid dehydration.
+- If you may elect not to treat diabetes, you should ensure to provide your dog with unrestricted access to water at all times.
 Water deprivation can easily lead to stupor, coma, and death.

-Urban Pet Hospital & Resort is the best pet hospital in Des Moines.
-Meet our certified veterinarian in Urbandale to learn more about water diabetes in dogs and measures to prevent it.
-We offer 24/7 medical assistance along with mobile medical assistance in Urbandale.
+Get in touch with Urban Pet Hospital & Resort, the best pet hospital in Des Moines, to talk more about water diabetes in dogs and how to prevent them.